jshimkoski/component-library/docs/COMPONENT_DOCUMENTATION_TEMPLATE.md

      - Name (with code formatting)
      - Description

-6. **Variants/Options**
-   - Visual examples of different component configurations
-   - Code examples for each variant

-7. **States** (if applicable)
-   - Examples of different states (disabled, loading, active, etc.)
-   - Code snippets for each state

 8. **Best Practices**
    - List of recommended usage patterns
    - Accessibility considerations
    - Common pitfalls to avoid

-9. **Examples**
-   - Real-world examples showing the component in context
-   - More complex implementation scenarios

 ## Styling Guidelines